-- A generic consumption good which is imported, and whose price is normalized to one.
-This good will be used as the numéraire. - Two exported goods, whose price is also normalized to one, without loss of generality. - A new economy good, good 1, whose production only involves type 1 skills.
-The production function is $$y_1 = a_1 h_1,$$ where $y_1$ is output and $h_1$ the input of type-1 skill.
+- Two exported goods, whose prices are also normalized to one, without loss of generality 11. - A new economy good, good 1, whose production only involves type 1 skills.
+The production function is where y_1 is output and h_1 the input of type-1 skill.